Do1e

 Advanced#

-Automatically Fill Previously Entered Commands#
+Automatically Fill in Previously Entered Commands#

 You can use zsh as the default terminal and configure oh-my-zsh, powerlevel10k, zsh-autosuggestions, and zsh-syntax-highlighting.